microsoft/MLOS/README.md

     pip install dist/mlos_bench-0.1.0-py3-none-any.whl
     ```

-    > Note exact versions may differ due to automatic versioning.
+    > Note: exact versions may differ due to automatic versioning.

 ## See Also